Skip to main content

 Active busy is no less busy than passive busy but we are in control of the where, how and what.
 We get to make a decision to put aside somethings so we can challenge yourself in otherways, we decide that with our remaining time in the week we will focus on exercising rather than going out for dinner.

-So try it, look at what you are doing and ask yourself what is in control the busy or you????
-If it is 'the busy' then make a small decision to change something and please let me know how you go.... talk to me..
+So try it, look at what you are doing and ask yourself what is in control, the busy, or you?
+If it is 'the busy' then make a small decision to change something and please let me know how you go.

-And for me... my choice was active sport over blogging but having sustained an injury I can get back to this!!!!
+And for me my choice was active sport over blogging but having sustained another injury I can get back to this!

 Comments